austinpursley/latex-acro-py/latex-py-acro.md

 # Organizing and Combining LaTeX Acronyms/Glossary Entries with Python (glossaries package)
 ## Introduction
-Problem: you want to combine two different LaTeX .tex files where the glossaries and/or acronyms are defined per the [glossaries](https://www.ctan.org/pkg/glossaries) package.
-You could manually do this or just add all the missing acronyms as you develop the document, but that could get tedious if they're are a lot of missing acronym/glossary entries.
+Problem: you use LaTeX for developing your document and you use the [glossaries](https://www.ctan.org/pkg/glossaries) package for defining acronym and glossary entries.
+You organize the entries into .tex files for each projects, e.g., "Acronyms.tex", "Glossary.tex".
+However, you've ended up with multiple versions of these .tex files from multiple projects and now you need ALL the unique acronyms in one file for a new project.
+How do you go about doing that?
+You could manually do this, but that could get tedious if they're are a lot of differences between files.
 Instead, you could use Python to automate the task.
 In addition, the entries can be organized along the way.

 ## Set-up
 Going to use acronyms in this project, but they could also be glossary entries as the glossaries package handles both nearly the same.